Sigmmma/c20/src/content/h1/guides/it-doesnt-work/readme.md

 ## Look for a working example
 Don't know why some tag changes aren't having the effect you want, for example?
 Try looking for other tags which accomplish what you want and comparing them side-by-side in [Guerilla][].
 You can look at stock campaign tags or those made by a community member.
 Think about what other tags might be related and how they interact, e.g. through matching animation labels or object functions.

-Extracting tags with [Refinery][mek] or [invader-extract][invader#invader-extract] is a great way to understand existing solutions which may not be documented in tutorial format, but are nonetheless available to study.
+Extracting tags with [Refinery][mek] or [invader-extract][] is a great way to understand existing solutions which may not be documented in tutorial format, but are nonetheless available to study.

 ## Last good state
 Have you kept any backups of your game files or tags that you can restore to a working state?
 Consider what has changed between then and now to narrow down the cause.